OpenSaasAU/ecs-node-continuous-deployment/README.md

 #### 1. Fork the GitHub repository

-[Fork](https://help.github.com/articles/fork-a-repo/) the [Amazon ECS sample app](https://github.com/awslabs/ecs-demo-php-simple-app) GitHub repository into your GitHub account.
+[Fork](https://help.github.com/articles/fork-a-repo/) the [OpenSaas Amazon ECS node app](https://github.com/OpensaasAU/ecs-node-continuous-deployment) GitHub repository into your GitHub account.

 From your terminal application, execute the following command (make sure to replace `<your_github_username>` with your actual GitHub username):